 Difference Between A Furlough And Laid-Off Employees

-Every company should think hard before laying off because they may need the skills in the near future, when the situation gets back to normal.
-And if one agrees to this statement, furlough is the right strategy- Unmesh Pawar, partner and head, people, performance & culture, KPMG.
+Every company should think hard before laying off because they may need the skills shortly when they get back to normal.
+And if one agrees to this statement, furlough is the right strategy- Unmesh Pawar, partner, head, people, performance & culture, KPMG.

 There's one main difference between a layoff and a furlough.
 That is, while a furlough is meant to be temporary, a layoff is permanent.
 There's no assurance you're going to get your job back.
 The other significant differences include-